ELBE223/thesis-izw-cross-species-transfer/AI_USE_STATEMENT.md

 The conceptual design of this thesis, including the research question, hypotheses, methodological framework, dataset selection, preprocessing decisions, model selection, statistical analyses, interpretation of results, and final scientific conclusions, was developed by the author based on independent reasoning and the scientific literature.

 AI-based tools, including ChatGPT, Claude, and Gemini, were used as supportive technical and editorial assistants during the preparation and review of analysis code, repository documentation, and script-level comments.
-Their use was limited to tasks such as identifying possible coding errors, debugging R and Python scripts, checking code consistency, improving code readability, adding concise English comments, suggesting clearer script headers, and reviewing whether the implemented code structure matched the author-defined analytical workflow.
+Their use was limited to tasks such as identifying possible coding errors, debugging R and Python scripts, checking code consistency, improving code readability, adding concise English comments, suggesting clearer script headers, reviewing whether the implemented code structure matched the author-defined analytical workflow, and checking possible data leakage risks.

 AI tools were not used to autonomously generate empirical results, fabricate data, fabricate references, make final methodological decisions, or replace the author’s interpretation of the findings.
 Any AI-assisted suggestions were critically reviewed, tested, and, where appropriate, modified by the author before inclusion.
 AI-assisted code review was conducted at the level of scripts, documentation, and workflow structure; non-public raw datasets were not provided to AI tools.
 The author takes full responsibility for the final code, analyses, results, interpretation, and written thesis content.